BossHobby/Docs/docs/Features.md

 - dsm2 (Spektrum)
 - dsmx (Spektrum)
 - Bayang
-- spi-ELRS
+- SPI-ELRS
-- spi-Frsky
+- SPI-Frsky
-- spi-Flysky
+- SPI-Flysky
-- spi-Redpine
+- SPI-Redpine

 The correct protocol will be detected automatically as long as the uart the rx is soldered to is defined.
-Spi connected rx will be detected if the spi variant target has been flashed.
+SPI connected rx will be detected if the spi variant target has been flashed.
-Firmware for spi-rx is baked into Quicksilver depending on the board.
+Firmware for SPI-rx is baked into Quicksilver depending on the board.
 ExpressLRS passphrase use is encouraged.

 LQ/RSSI